Darky-Github/Kkalculator-Calculator/README.md

 ## Notes

 - Works best in Chrome, Edge, and Firefox with PWA support.
-- Must be served over HTTPS (GitHub Pages does this by default).
+- Must be served over HTTPS.
-- If testing locally, use a local server like `http-server` or `live-server`.

 ---